tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 ## Correct

-We will correct the Pacbio assembly with Illumina reads.
+We will correct the Pacbio assembly with Illumina reads, using the tool Pilon (<https://github.com/broadinstitute/pilon/wiki>).

 ### Make an alignment file